Desk open Mon–Fri · 8a–7p EST · Response Brief intake · Scope routing · Tel (407) 537-2522

 Thirty rare languages, by status and script.

-A sample of pairs teams have brought to this desk in the last 18 months.
-Active = on roster, scoped from Orlando.
+A sample of uncommon pairs this desk can route during intake.
+Active = on the DD roster after intake review.
 On-request = sourced from vetted bench, with lead time confirmed before scope lock.

 Language Region Script Status